Greennbeann/task-manager-backend/README.md

 # MoJ Task Manager – Backend API

-This is a Spring Boot backend for the Ministry of Justice technical test.
+This is a Spring Boot backend.
 It provides a REST API for managing tasks assigned to caseworkers.

 ## Features